-Moroccan Uromastyx (Uromastyx acanthinurus) are real sun worshipers, they spend a large proportion of their day basking in the sun.
+Moroccan Uromastyx (Uromastyx acanthinurus) are real sun worshippers, they spend a large proportion of their day basking in full desert sun.
 They originate from Morocco, Libya, Niger and Sudan establishing themselves in hilly, rocky areas with good shelter and accessible vegetation.
 Like many reptiles, these lizards’ colours change according to the temperature; during cool weather they appear dull and dark but the colours become lighter in warm weather, especially when basking; the darker pigmentation allows their skin to absorb sunlight more effectively.

 Uromastyx make great pets, they are inquisitive and good natured.
 They grow up to 40cm long and develop lovely colours, from yellows to reds although juveniles start off grey.
 Uromastyx are herbivorous, making them a great choice if you aren’t keen on offering live insects.

 Uromastyx are active lizards so require plenty of room.
 A 48x24x24″ vivarium would be suitable for an adult.
 Juveniles can be housed in a 36x18x18″ vivarium.
 They love to bask on rocks, make sure the rocks are very secure and placed on the floor of the vivarium not the substrate (they will dig under them!).
 There are many hides available that are suitable.
 It is good to fill one of the hides with the substrate so they have to dig their way in.